bioinformatics-training/intro-machine-learning-2017/docs/09-clustering.md

 This should be all the information you need to perform this exercise.

 ### Exercise 2 {#clusteringEx2}
+Try applying clustering to one of the data sets that was used for classification earlier in the course.
+Do any clusters found correspond to the classes defined for those data sets?

 **Solutions to exercises can be found in appendix \@ref(solutions-clustering).**